 ENGAGE YOUR NATURAL FOOT REFLEX

 Have you ever seen a baby’s feet?
-They’re almost always perfect – bean-shaped, arched, and with strong reflexes.
+They’re almost always perfect – arched, with strong reflexes.
 The baby’s foot reflex (when you lightly stroke the bottom of a baby’s foot, you’ll see the gripping action of the whole foot) is what you want to reactivate.

-What we want to do when we’re sitting, standing, walking, or moving around, is think of your feet actively gripping the ground.
 Try this without shoes at first to get used to the sensation.
 To me, it feels like an inchworm in motion.
 Your feet pull in toward the arches, which will give your arches more support too.

 This will give you what's called "Kidney Bean-Shaped Feet," according to Esther Gokhale, a posture expert who studied indigenous cultures who live mostly without modern aches and pains.